IEEC2 – 2021 Conference

 Booking Options

-Booking for the conference includes whole conference options as well as individual day delegate tickets, with or without evening meal option.
+Booking options for the conference delegates include tickets for the whole conference, or individual day delegate tickets, with or without the optional trip.

 FULL CONFERENCE TICKET ~ £135